babylonchain/babylonchain.github.io/docs/cli/babylond/Babylond_tx/Babylond_tx_staking/Babylond_tx_staking_delegate.md

 ---

 :::warning
-Use the wrapped message [delegate](/docs/cli/babylond/Babylond_tx/Babylond_tx_epoching/babylond_tx_epoching_delegate) in the epoching module.
+This message is disabled in Babylon.
+Please use the wrapped message [delegate](/docs/cli/babylond/Babylond_tx/Babylond_tx_epoching/babylond_tx_epoching_delegate) in the epoching module instead.
 :::

 # babylond tx staking delegate